 Previous mentors have offered to meet with mentees outside of the required settings, such as coffee or lunch near UCSD or at the mentor's workplace.
 Additionally, mentors have invited their undergraduate mentees to presentations, committee meetings, shadowing, lab tours, office tours, and more.
 Though this is optional, these additional opportunities are sometimes the most helpful to our undergraduates, and we hope you will extend the opportunities to our current program as well.

-Contact Connie (email@example.com) or send an email to ISPE at UCSD (firstname.lastname@example.org)
+Contact Anushka (email@example.com) or send an email to ISPE at UCSD (firstname.lastname@example.org)

 Thanks for your interest!